Durk Pearson: Television, film, and video

 Pearson and Shaw wrote, designed the stunts, and acted as technical advisors for a 1978 episode of The Wonderful World of Disney, called "Black Holes, Monsters That Eat Space and Time."
 They acted as scientific and technical advisors and received screen credits for the Clint Eastwood film Firefox.
-They received screen credits for acting as technical advisors for Douglas Trumbull's film Brainstorm, starring Natalie Wood.
-In 1988, Steve Sharon, Pearson, and Shaw wrote the thriller The Dead Pool, which was later sold to Warner Bros. and made into a Clint Eastwood Dirty Harry film.
+They received screen credits for acting as technical advisors for Douglas Trumbull's film Brainstorm, starring Christopher Walken and Natalie Wood.
+In 1988, Steve Sharon, Pearson, and Shaw wrote the thriller The Dead Pool, which was later sold to Warner Bros. and made into a film, once again starring Clint Eastwood, in his fifth and final appearance as “Dirty” Harry Callahan.
 Pearson and Shaw make a cameo appearance in the funeral scene.
 They are standing directly behind the bereaved.

 Court case on dietary supplements

-Pearson and Shaw in a civil action challenged the constitutional validity of several U.S. Food and Drug Administration ("FDA") regulations that require sellers of dietary supplements to obtain FDA authorization before labeling such supplements with "health claims."
+In a civil action, Pearson and Shaw challenged the constitutional validity of several U.S. Food and Drug Administration (FDA) regulations that require sellers of dietary supplements to obtain FDA authorization before labeling such supplements with "health claims."
 In ruling against the FDA, the U.S. Court of Appeals for the District of Columbia found that the supplement health claims were constitutionally protected free speech.